 We will ask you to record medications you are taking prior to coming in for a planned hospitalization.

 While you are our patient in the hospital, all your medications will be:

-- Prescribed by the patient's doctor
+- Prescribed by your doctor

 - Dispensed by the hospital pharmacy

-- Administered by the nurse
+- Administered by your nurse

 - All patients receive non-skid foot wear.